mihali/gt-x/README.md

 # gt-x
 Gaussian logfile tools

-These are various small python and perl scripts for parsing Gaussian (gNN) output files.
+These are various small python and perl scripts to aid the analyses of Gaussian (gNN) output files.